kmow-heal/acl-laravel-testtask/README.md

    git clone https://github.com/kmow-heal/acl-laravel-testtask.git
    cd acl-laravel-testtask

-2. Start project with Docker:
+2. For start copy file `.env.example` as `.env`.
+You need change value

     ```bash
+    DB_USERNAME=you_user
+    DB_PASSWORD=you_password

+    Where `you_user` username which created and `you_password` is password for this user.
+Olso this password used as root password

+3. Start project with Docker:

+    ```bash
     cd project_path/acl-laravel-testtask
     docker-compose -d

-3. Add some fake information to database:
+4. Add some fake information to database:

     ```bash
     docker exec acl-app php artisan migrate:refresh --seed